Pros and cons of installing an air con unit in the UK and how to run it efficiently

 All a bit shady…

-Sounds obvious but closing blinds or pulling curtains too can have a huge impact in lessening how hard your air-con unit works saving you energy and money.
+Sounds obvious, but closing blinds or pulling curtains can have a huge impact on lessening how hard your air conditioning unit works, saving you energy and money.

 The heat is on…

 Limit heat-emitting appliances where you can.
-All of our day to day essential appliances emit more heat than you’d think causing your air conditioning to work harder.
-Turn off any TVs, computers, printers, tumble dryers where you can and save on your energy bill and on your wallet.
+Our essential appliances emit more heat than you’d think, causing your air conditioning to work harder.
+Turn off any TVs, computers, printers, and tumble dryers where you can and save on your energy bill and your wallet.

 Location, location, location

 Consider where you place your thermostat.
-If it's too near to heat-producing appliances or sunny widows it will have an impact on how it accurately gauges the overall temperature of the space you are trying to cool, again, making your air con work harder.
+If it's too near to heat-producing appliances or sunny windows, it will impact how it accurately gauges the overall temperature of the space you are trying to cool, again, making your air con work harder.

 Insulate!